Last Updated on 30 January 2026 by Cycloscope

 Following a long tradition of the craft of bike making, borrowing traditional methods of design and construction, and adding his own personal take on what it means to make a great bike.

-Never being satisfied following the norms, Joseph really has his own style.
+Never being satisfied with following the norms, Joseph really has his own style.
 He later specialized in building Pinion Belt drive bikes.

 Frameset starting at 2,550USD